How to Find the Nether Fortress in Minecraft

 Explore the Fortress thoroughly.
 You may not find much in some fortresses, but occasionally, you may luck out and find a nether wart plantation.
 They’re usually behind a blaze spawner or staircase.

 Also, look out for wither skeletons.

-They may be scary at first but remember that they move incredibly slow.
-These bony foes can’t go through a 2-blocks high passage, too, so it’s easy to form barriers.
+They may be scary at first but remember that they move incredibly slowly.
+These bony foes can’t go through a 2-block high passage, too, so it’s easy to form barriers.